 The trap is a board or tray strip made of natural or synthetic glue.
 In time, the rodent will free itself from the trap.
 It can take several hours or even days for the rodent to die from dehydration or pain.

+You can get rid of rats outside without killing them.
 Plant plants in your garden to enforce your strategy of repelling rodents and preventing them from invading your home.
 Plants that are not aesthetic can also act as a deterrent against rodents.
 Rats tend to avoid mint and other herbal flavors.

 Many homeowners claim this has been tested several times, and it has always been as it should have been, or even better.

 These plants are known to repel fleas, ticks and ants.
 You can have a deterrent effect by spraying peppermint leaves, crushing the leaves and putting them in boiling water.
 Homeowners can also use herbs, soil or plants in crevices that lead outside the house.